-We are a few minutes walk from both Kinning Park and Shields Rd underground.
-If traveling by bus McGill’s 38 and First’s 9 go down Paisley Rd west which is close to the rink.
+Rollerstop is very accessible by public transport!
+We’re just few minutes walk from both Kinning Park and Shields Road Subway stations.
+If travelling by bus, McGill’s 38 and First’s 9 go down Paisley Road West, which is right next to the rink.

-Yes, lockers cost 50p which is not returned once the door is locked.
-Monthly and annual pass holders don’t pay for lockers
+Yes, lockers cost 50p which non-returnable once the door is locked.
+Month-pass holders get access to free lockers.

 Are there skates available to hire?

 Yes, we have over 400 pairs starting in child size 6 up to an adult size 14.
 Please note we need to disinfect and quarantine skates after each use, so you first choice of skates may not be available.

 No, we only have quad style skate for hire, but you are welcome to bring your own inlines if you wish.